|

 Wellsboro Agitator – October 16, 1895

---The remains of Elias Whitney were brought to Little Marsh last week
+--The remains of Elias Whitney were brought to Little Marsh last week from West

-conducting the service.
 The burial was at Shortsville.